TrueBlocks/trueblocks-core/README.md

 ## Using TrueBlocks
 ---

 The `chifra` tool is the basis for everything related to TrueBlocks. (`chifra` is derived from the Arabic word for `chipher`.)
-It helps you decipher the chain data.
+It helps you decipher chain data.

 [Running the API](./docs/FAQ.md#running-the-api)